 If the answer to one or more of these questions is yes, there is a basis for finding the student organization responsible for the behavior of a few members based on the principle of collective responsibility.

-If you have additional questions about collective responsibility please reach out to your designated OSE advisor.
+If you have additional questions about collective responsibility please reach out to your designated Fraternity and Sorority Life staff advisor.